Moment Matters: Mean and Variance Causal Graph Discovery from Heteroscedastic Observational Data: Introduction

 Once we have established theoretical identifiability, we turn to the practical challenge of inferring these two separate graphs from finite data.
 Any two-stage point estimation approach that first infers a single moment-agnostic graph and then decomposes it into mean and variance graphs can be unreliable, especially when capturing inference uncertainty is crucial for downstream decision-making under small-sample scenarios (e.g., in medicine \citep{wiens2014study}).

-This practical requirement raises a second research question: \textit{How can we develop a principled inference approach for quantifying the inference uncertainty of mean and variance causal graphs under data scarcity?} To answer this, building on the recent variational inference technique \citep{charpentier2022differentiable}, we establish a \textit{Bayesian causal discovery} approach that jointly infers the posterior distribution over the mean and variance causal graphs.
-This approach enables us to quantify the inference uncertainty by computing the posterior probabilities for arbitrary structural features, such as the presence of an edge, a path, or a subgraph, thereby facilitating the discovery of highly probable cause-effect relationships from finite data \citep{friedman2003being}.
-We demonstrate the practical utility of this Bayesian approach by conducting a real-world case study in \Cref{subsec-real}, where our method successfully identifies the biologically plausible variance-controlling relationship between signaling proteins from limited data.

-\textbf{Our contributions} are summarized as follows: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Sound definitions and theory for mean and variance graphs:} We propose a \textit{mean-variance HNM}, which is associated with mean and variance causal graphs (\Cref{subsec-problem}).
+This requirement raises a second research question: \textit{How can we develop a principled inference approach for quantifying the inference uncertainty of mean and variance causal graphs under data scarcity?} To answer this, building on the recent variational inference technique \citep{charpentier2022differentiable}, we establish a \textit{Bayesian causal discovery} approach that jointly infers the posterior distribution over the mean and variance causal graphs.
+It enables us to quantify the inference uncertainty by computing the posterior probabilities for arbitrary structural features, such as the presence of an edge, a path, or a subgraph, thereby facilitating the discovery of highly probable cause-effect relationships from finite data \citep{friedman2003being}.
+We demonstrate the utility of this Bayesian approach by conducting a real-world case study in \Cref{subsec-real}, where our method successfully identifies the biologically plausible variance-controlling relationship between signaling proteins from limited data. \textbf{Our contributions} are threefold: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Sound definitions and theory for mean and variance graphs:} We propose a \textit{mean-variance HNM}, which is associated with mean and variance causal graphs (\Cref{subsec-problem}).
 We theoretically derive their identifiability conditions in \Cref{subsec-identi}. \item \textbf{Principled and efficient uncertainty quantification:} We establish a variational inference framework that learns the posterior over the mean and variance causal graphs (\Cref{subsec-model,subsec-learning}).
 We also develop a prior knowledge incorporation approach for the node-ordering knowledge (\Cref{subsec-priork}). \item \textbf{Strong empirical performance:} Compared to state-of-the-art baselines, our method achieves better and comparable performance in mean / variance graph inference and moment-agnostic graph estimation, respectively.
 In a real-world case study, it discovers plausible variance graph structures from limited data, demonstrating its practical utility for knowledge discovery. \end{itemize}